seanlaidlaw/GenomeCampus-Bus-Reserver/README.md

 ### Home-Soon Mode

 - Monitors only the PM route for today
-- Checks every 30 seconds (configurable) for bus availability
+- Checks every 30 seconds (configurable) for availability of a bus earlier than any existing reservation
-- Books immediately when a bus with available seats is found
+- Books immediately when a bus with available seats is found, including the cancellation of an existing but later bus reservation
 - Stops when a reservation is successfully made or manually interrupted

 ## Requirements